PanosChatzi/panos-chatz/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: School of Physical Education and Sport Science
+- name: School of Physical Education and Sports Science
   url: "https://phed-sr.auth.gr/en"

 # Short bio (displayed in user profile at end of posts)